-8 Following the revised Aquatic GD (EFSA PPR, 2013) Regulatory Acceptable Concentration (RAC) will be referred to in the aquatic section, in accordance with the Northern zone Guidance Document.
-9 An assessment factor is incorporated in the RAC.
-I.e. the RAC can be directly compared to a use specific PEC value. ture
+&lt;sup>10 Following the revised Aquatic GD (EFSA PPR, 2013) Regulatory Acceptable Concentration (RAC) will be referred to in the aquatic section, in accordance with the Northern zone Guidance Document.

+&lt;sup>11An assessment factor is incorporated in the Regulatory Acceptable Concentration (RAC).
+I.e. the RAC can be directly compared to a use specific PEC value.

-- the method cannot be used to estimate indirect effects (interactions through the food chain, etc.) - uncertainties cannot be fully quantified - exposure is often estimated on the basis of uncertain assumptions.
+- extrapolation is done from only a few species to all species - no compensation is made for differences between laboratory tests and the actual conditions in nature - the method cannot be used to estimate indirect effects (interactions through the food chain, etc.) - uncertainties cannot be fully quantified - exposure is often estimated on the basis of uncertain assumptions.